top of page

 Born out of the dairy crisis.

-For many years, dairy news headlines have been dismal as a flood of milk on the market contributed to years of depressed and volatile milk prices that have eroded the quality of life for family dairy farmers across the country.
+In recent years, dairy news headlines have been dismal as a flood of milk on the market contributed to years of depressed and volatile milk prices that have continued to erode the quality of life for dairy farmers across the country.

 Our Solution